Parameterized Orientable Deletion: Chordal Graphs

 \section{Chordal Graphs}

 In this section we consider the complexity of \dOr\ on chordal graphs parameterized by either $d$ or $k$ (the number of deleted vertices).
-Our main results state that the problem is W-hard for each of these parameters individually (Theorems \ref{thm:whard-chordal} and \ref{thm:whard-chordal2}); however, the problem is FPT parameterized by $d+k$ (Theorem \ref{thm:chordal-alg}).
+Our main results state that the problem is W[1]-hard for each of these parameters individually (Theorems \ref{thm:whard-chordal} and \ref{thm:whard-chordal2}); however, the problem is FPT parameterized by $d+k$ (Theorem \ref{thm:chordal-alg}).